War in Donbas: July 2014: post-ceasefire government offensive

 Insurgents attacked a border post in Novoazovsk on 2 July.
 During the attack, mortars were fired upon the post, and clashes broke out.
 One border guard was killed in the fighting, and another eight guardsmen were injured.
 Government forces recaptured the town of Mykolaivka, near Sloviansk, on 4 July.
 A group of DPR-affiliated militants defected as a result, and joined the Ukrainian army.

 In a further blow to the insurgents, government forces retook the stronghold of Sloviansk on 5 July.
 Commander of the DPR insurgents, Igor Girkin, took the decision "due to the overwhelming numerical superiority of the enemy", according to DPR prime minister Alexander Borodai.
 He said that DPR forces had retreated to Kramatorsk, but BBC News reported that they were seen abandoning their checkpoints in Kramatorsk.
 Later that day, Borodai confirmed that the insurgents had abandoned "the entire northern sector", including Kramatorsk, and had retreated to Donetsk city.
 After the retreat of Girkin's forces to Donetsk, he assumed control of the DPR, replacing the previous authorities there in what was described as a "coup d'état".

 Subsequently, Ukraine's Armed Forces recaptured Druzhkivka, Kostyantynivka, and Artemivsk.
 Amidst the insurgent retreat, Donetsk city mayor Oleksandr Lukyanchenko said that at least 30,000 people had left the city since April.
-In a separate development, Ukrainian forces said they spotted two aerial drones in Mariupol, and shot one of them down.

 Ahead of a planned government offensive on the insurgent-occupied city of Donetsk, key roads leading into the city were blocked on 7 July.
 Insurgents destroyed railway bridges over the roads, causing them to collapse and block the roads.
-Defence Minister Valeriy Heletey stated on 8 July that there would be "no more unilateral ceasefires", and said dialogue was only possible if the insurgents laid down their weapons.
+Ukraine's Defence Minister Valeriy Heletey stated on 8 July that there would be "no more unilateral ceasefires", and said dialogue was only possible if the insurgents laid down their weapons.
 More fighting broke out at Luhansk International Airport on 9 July.
 LPR-affiliated insurgents said that they had captured the airport on 1 July, but the Ukrainian army managed to maintain control over it.
-More than 10,000 households in Luhansk Oblast were without gas service due to damage to gas lines, according to a statement on the same day by the regional gas supplier.
+More than 10,000 households in Luhansk Oblast were without gas service due to damage to gas lines.